Venue Registrations

 Who can be a Midsumma Festival venue?

-Midsumma Festival is open-access, which means that any event with a venue can take part.
-Venues are made up of theatres, galleries, pubs, clubs, churches, vacant buildings, bars, offices.
-We’ve had everything from major arts centres to book stores participating in Midsumma Festival.
-If you have space, you can be a Midsumma venue.
+Venues can be theatres, galleries, pubs, clubs, churches, vacant buildings, bars, offices and more.
+We’ve had everything from major arts centres to independent book stores participating in the festival.
+If you have a space, you can be a Midsumma venue.

 It’s FREE to register your venue for Midsumma Festival — the sooner you register, the sooner you can start booking events in your venue.

-• Listing in 35,000 printed Midsumma Festival Guides, distributed across Melbourne, Victoria and Sydney
+• Events in your venue each get a listing in 35,000 printed Midsumma Festival guides, distributed across Melbourne, regional Victoria and Sydney.

-• Support from the Midsumma Festival team, including operational, artistic programming, ticketing and marketing advice
+• Support from the Midsumma Festival team, including operational ideas, ticketing and marketing advice.

 In order to register on Eventotron you will need: